HomeTrue North Blog

 12. Electric Island

-Electric Island is a popular summer music festival that takes place at Ontario Place West Island.
-The festival features a lineup of electronic music acts and is a great way to experience the city's nightlife.
-Visitors can enjoy live music, food vendors, and beautiful views of the lake.
-The festival takes place on multiple summer dates so that visitors can plan their trip accordingly.
+Electric Island is a popular summer music festival that takes place at various locations.
+In 2023, the July events are at Hanlan’s Point on Toronto Island and the August events are at Woodbine Park.
+The festival features a lineup of electronic music acts and food vendors.
+It is an exciting way to experience the city's lively nightlife and beautiful views of Lake Ontario.
+The festival takes place on multiple summer dates so visitors can plan their trip accordingly.

 13. Harbourfront Concerts

-The Harbourfront Centre hosts a variety of concerts and performances throughout the summer, making it a great place to catch some live music.
-The concerts feature a wide range of genres and are a great way to experience the city's diverse culture.
-Visitors can enjoy live music while taking in the beautiful views of the lake and the city skyline.
-The concerts are in an open-air venue, providing a great atmosphere to enjoy live music.
+The Harbourfront Centre hosts a variety of concerts and performances throughout the summer, making it an ideal place to catch some live music.
+The concerts feature a wide range of music genres and are the perfect way to experience the city's diverse culture.
+Visitors can enjoy live music while taking in the beautiful views of the lake and city skyline.
+The concerts are in an open-air venue, providing a great atmosphere to enjoy live music in the summer.

 Harbourfront Centre in Toronto at Night